Xanthine Bladder Stones in Dogs

 Xanthine stones form in concentrated urine that has an abnormally high xanthine concentration.
 But how does a dog develop abnormal xanthine concentrations in the urine?

 Xanthine oxidase enzyme deficiency is a hereditary defect that can occur in dogs.
-Predisposed breeds include Toy Manchester Terriers, Cavalier King Charles Spaniels, English Cocker Spaniels, Dachshunds, and Chihuahuas.
+Predisposed breeds include toy Manchester terriers, Cavalier King Charles spaniels, English cocker spaniels, dachshunds, and chihuahuas.

 What are the signs of xanthine urinary tract stones?

-When clinical signs do occur, however, they are similar to the signs associated with a urinary tract infection.
+Some dogs with xanthine urinary stones do not show any symptoms.
+When clinical signs do occur they are similar to the signs associated with urinary tract infections.
 Common signs include frequent urination, straining to urinate, visible blood in the urine, and urinary incontinence (dribbling urine).
-In some cases, xanthine stones may block the urethra and lead to signs of urinary obstruction.
+In some cases, xanthine stones may block the urethra and lead to signs of urinary obstruction, which is a life-threatening condition.
+Straining without passing any urine, abdominal pain, distended abdomen, lethargy, and vomiting are among the signs of a urinary tract obstruction.

-Some dogs may pass visible xanthine stones within the urine.
+Some dogs may pass visible xanthine stones in the urine.
 These stones are mustard-yellow in color and often look like amorphous (shapeless) debris.
 The urine itself may also have a characteristic mustard-yellow color, due to large amounts of xanthine crystals dissolved within the urine.

 How does my veterinarian diagnose xanthine urinary tract stones?

 If your veterinarian sees evidence of urinary tract stones, surgical removal of the stones may be recommended.
-In most cases, the identity of the stones cannot be confirmed until the stones are removed and sent to a laboratory for biochemical analysis.
+In most cases, the identity of the stones cannot be confirmed until the stones are removed and sent to a laboratory for analysis.

 What is the treatment for xanthine urinary tract stones?

-Xanthine urinary tract stones cannot be dissolved with diet or medications.
-They must be removed physically.
-In most cases, this requires surgical removal of stones from within the bladder.
+In most cases, stones must be surgically removed from within the bladder.
 In some cases, stones can be removed via cystoscopy (an endoscope inserted in the urethra) or broken down via laser lithotripsy, depending on the location of the stones.
+If the stones are very small, they may be removed by voiding urohydropropulsion.

 Long-term management of pets with a history of xanthine urinary stones involves the use of a prescription diet.
-This diet is restricted in the proteins that act as xanthine precursors, in order to decrease xanthine formation.
-It is also formulated to help your pet produce dilute, alkaline (non-acidic) urine, which leads to a decreased likelihood of stone formation.
-Your veterinarian will recommend an appropriate diet for your pet.
-It is important to feed this diet exclusively, for the rest of your pet’s life.
-Without a prescription diet, most pets experience a recurrence of xanthine urinary stones within one year.
+These diets are restricted in the purines that act as xanthine precursors, in order to decrease xanthine formation.
+They are also formulated to help your pet produce dilute, alkaline (non-acidic) urine, which leads to a decreased likelihood of stone formation.

-• change your dog's water several times a day, keeping it cool and fresh
+- Change your dog's water several times a day, keeping it cool and fresh.

-• clean your dog’s water bowl daily
+- Clean your dog’s water bowl daily.